Ganapathy-M/Azure_Administration/Azure_Site_Recovery/VM_Windows/Old_Stack_New_Stack.md

-Process Server - Compress and encrypted the replication datas send to the On-premises Master Target Master Target Server - Store the replication datas
+**Process Server** - Compress and encrypted the replication datas send to the On-premises Master Target

+**Master Target Server** - Store the replication datas

-Inplace Recovery - VMs are inplace (It only replicates the changes data) Outplace Recovery - VMs Completely Gone (It will create the VMDK file in Vcenter datasource)
+**Inplace Recovery** - VMs are inplace (It only replicates the changes data)

+**Outplace Recovery** - VMs Completely Gone (It will create the VMDK file in Vcenter datasource)

-Old Stack required -  It Requires S2S VPN for Failback and Linux Master Target Server
+**Old Stack** -  It Requires S2S VPN for Failback and Linux Master Target Server

-New Stack - We dont need S2S VPN and Linux Master Target Server
+**New Stack** - We dont need S2S VPN and Linux Master Target Server